-Presentation: Melbourne Mining Club’s Cutting edge series,
+Presentation to the Melbourne Mining Club’s Cutting edge series, Melbourne, September 2013

 The presentation briefly covers the trends in exploration activity in Victoria and identified two areas where world class discoveries could be made.